ebruchez/ebruchez.github.io/_posts/2023-01-19-fixing-yamaha-clavinova-clp-280-felt-contacts.md

 ## The result

 The keyboard now sounds like new.
-I am very happy with the result, even though I might not actually have had to replace the membranes, that should extend the life of the keyboard no matter what.
-You can here the result here.
+I am very happy with the result, and even though I might not actually have had to replace the membranes, that should extend the life of the keyboard no matter what.
+You can hear the result here.

 <script>
   var tag = document.createElement('script');